The AS-2259 Antenna

 One of the comments that came out after the emergency communications for Hurricane Katrina was how poorly the AS-2259 (and especially ham clones of it) worked on 80m.

 Fortunately it isn’t difficult to improve the AS-2259, especially if you are building your own copy.

 - First, make the wires resonant on 40m and 80m.
 Or 60m if you will be using it.
 That reduces most of the losses due to the tuner and high SWR.
 If you don’t have room for full sized elements, use loading coils.
-(Using a dual band dipole for 40m / 160m, in conjunction with an 80m wire, may be convenient, too.)
+(Using a dual band dipole for 40m / 160m, in conjunction with an 80m wire, can work well, without needing a tuner.)